Food

 The bones burn very well, and the paunch easily contains

-all the meat once it has been striped off.
-In this way
+all the meat once it has been stripped off.
+In this

 made to boil itself."
 (Some sources feel this was